skip to main content

 Job SummaryA clear, concise statement explaining the major functions of the position.
 The job summary describes the "what" and the 'why," not the "how."

 Managerial Career TrackJobs that oversee broad portfolios of responsibility; plan, prioritize, and/or direct responsibilities of employees; and/or manage strategy and policy development for a function, department, or unit.
+This career track gets their work done through the work of others.

 Market DefinitionExternal organizations UM compare ourselves to.
 The University of Mississippi will use a combination of the following labor markets to ensure competitive compensation.
 Peer Institution, Aspirational Peer Institutions, SEC Institutions, and regional data.
 Market Definitions will vary based on the role.